AlphaStyle/router/README.md

     c.DeleteSession("key")
 }

-// Create New multiplexor / router
+// Create New multiplexer / router
 r := router.New()

-// You can add as many middlewares as you like,
+// You can add as many middleware as you like,
 // they will load in the order they are added.

 // Handle Global Middleware for every requests